cquickstad/sv_enum_obj/README.md

     endfunction
 endclass
 ```
-Instead, because of the quoted SystemVerilog limitations, you must write write helper functions that have no side effects:
+Instead, because of the quoted SystemVerilog limitations, you must write helper functions that have no side effects:
 ```
 class item extends uvm_object;
     rand animal a;